goonstation/goonstation/.github/DEV_GUIDE.md

 ### Step 2: Forking :fork_and_knife:

 Now, visit https://github.com/goonstation/goonstation.
-If you don't have a github account, this is the step to make one- you'll need it for just about every step from here on out.
+If you don't have a GitHub account, this is the step to make one- you'll need it for just about every step from here on out.
 You'll want to press the `Fork` button in the top right corner.
 It looks like this:

 ![](https://i.imgur.com/C3obiAS.png)